pohyk123/telegram-ocr/README.md

 ```
 npm install
 ```
-4. In VSCode, login under your Azure subscription and create a new Azure Function.
-When prompted to use an existing project or create a new project, select an existing project.
+4. In VSCode, login under your Azure subscription and select "Deploy to Function App".

 5. Follow through and create a new Azure Function with its own unique name (e.g. xxx-telegram-ocr)